nical/lyon/CONTRIBUTING.md

 on their estimated difficulty.

-If you are interested in working on the tessellators, the wiki has some information about the algortithms that may be useful to you
+If you are interested in working on the tessellators, the wiki has some information about the algorithms that may be useful to you

  - [fill tessellator](https://github.com/nical/lyon/wiki/Tessellator)
  - [stroke tessellator](https://github.com/nical/lyon/wiki/Stroke-tessellation)